DavidVargasxyz/davidvargasxyz.github.io/content/linux/Logical Volume Manager (LVM).md

 ### Exercise 13-10: Reduce and Remove a Volume Group(server2)
 \

-- reduce vgbook by removing the sdd1 and sde physical volumes from it
+- Reduce vgbook by removing the sdd1 and sde physical volumes from it
-- remove the volume group.
+- Remove the volume group.
 - Confirm the deletion of the volume group and the logical volumes at the end.